Pics: Unknown & interesting facts about inter-caste marriages in India

 In times when youngsters go to colleges and make friends with the people of different communities, and with the passage of time, if they get along well with each other, then chances of their falling in love also gets higher.

-In our country, although, however, modern, we may claim to be, but, somewhere in the back of our minds and in the bottom of our hearts, we know that the conservative values of our parents or grand-parents may not allow us to give permission to get married in an another caste.
+In our country, we may claim to be modern, but somewhere in the back of our minds and in the bottom of our hearts, we know that the conservative values of our parents or grand-parents may not allow us to give permission to get married in an another caste.

 Inter-caste marriages mostly happen in urban cities